Daemon125/Open-GBFlash-Firmware/README.md

-- **Game Boy Advance**: ChisFlash 16 MiB flash cartridge with a 1M FLASH save, Pokemon Emerald repro, Super Mario Advance 4, Dragon Ball Z: The Legacy of Goku, and a Shark Tale GBA Video (3D Memory) cartridge
+- **Game Boy Advance**: ChisFlash 16 MiB flash cartridge with a 1M FLASH save, Pokemon Emerald repro, Super Mario Advance 4, Dragon Ball Z: The Legacy of Goku, and a Shark Tale GBA Video (3D Memory) cartridge.
+Super Mario Advance 4 is a genuine mask ROM, read on all three methods and on both firmwares to the same md5, and checked against FlashGBX's own ROM database
-- **Game Boy**: ChisFlash MBC3 2 MiB flash cartridge, a generic AliExpress flash cartridge, Pokemon Yellow repro, Pokemon Gold, Casper, and Rugrats Time Travelers
+- **Game Boy**: ChisFlash MBC3 2 MiB flash cartridge, a generic AliExpress flash cartridge, Pokemon Yellow repro, Pokemon Gold, Casper, and Rugrats Time Travelers, the last of these a genuine mask ROM read six times across both firmwares to the same md5

 Every read was compared byte for byte against a dump taken with the stock firmware, and every write was verified.